E-ISSN 1658-7820

 Original Article

-Hassan Ali Alradhi, Reem Abdulaziz Albuhairan, Biam Amin Saydo, Raghad Awadh Almutairi, Hussain Khalifa Aljumah, Shahad Mubarak Aljebeli, Saeed M Alqahtani.
+Hassan Ali Alradhi, Reem A. Albuhairan, Biam Saydo, Raghad A. Almutairi, Hussain Khalifa Aljumah, Shahad M. Aljebeli, Saeed M. Alqahtani.

 Abstract

-Artificial intelligence (AI), blending computer science and linguistics, aims to create machines capable of performing human-like tasks, including creativity.
-This study explores healthcare students' attitudes toward AI, aiming to enhance its understanding and integration into education and practice.
+Background: Artificial intelligence (AI), blending computer science and linguistics, aims to create machines capable of performing human-like tasks, including creativity.
+This study explores healthcare students’ attitudes toward AI, aiming to enhance their understanding and integration into education and practice.

 Key words: Artificial intelligence, chatbots, Chatgpt, healthcare students, attitudes towards AI, knowledge of AI, medical education.